Lodges and Glamping

 During our visit, we attended a ranger program to learn about the fateful day in May 1980.
 Photo Credit: Catherine Parker

-In 1792 British explorer Captain George Vancouver officially named Mount St. Helens after Baron St. Helens, an ambassador.
-Though the Cowlitz Indian Tribe and Yakama Nation’s name translates into the smoker, suggesting a history of volcanic activity.
+In 1792, British explorer Captain George Vancouver officially named Mount St. Helens after Baron St. Helens, an ambassador.
+The Cowlitz Indian Tribe and Yakama Nation’s name translates into the smoker, suggesting a history of volcanic activity.

 On March 20, 1980, a 4.2-magnitude earthquake rocked Mount St. Helens and jumpstarted the volcanic activity.
 The next week, steam started to vent.
-Volcanologists flew in from around the world to watch Mount St. Helens from every vantage point.
+Volcanologists flew in worldwide to watch Mount St. Helens from every vantage point.
 By the end of April, a bulge appeared on the north side of the mountain.

 Guide to Washington National Parks